Ready to take the job market by storm?

-Why not consider adding it to your resume for 2022?
+Why not consider adding it to your resume?

 In this sample of a Chief Revenue & Sales Officer resume, you can see how a powerful, single quote (“I take it personally when we lose to the competition”) sums up his commitment to excellence.

-How should you identify a quote for your 2022 resume?
+How should you identify a quote for use on your resume?
 Look back through your performance review comments or even emails to colleagues.

 You might find noteworthy statements that you could leverage for a memorable statement on your resume.